 In Illinois, the MRT route traverses some of the state’s most diverse landscapes.
 Steep bluff lands in the “unglaciated” northwest region around Galena provide picturesque scenic beauty amidst small towns and wooded areas.
 Beyond the industrial communities of Moline and Rock Island, the topography flattens out, and the MRT traverses areas of rich farming country.
 South of the metropolitan St. Louis area, riders will enter the Delta, where flat river bottom lands provide miles of great cycling.

 The MRT in Illinois is a historically-rich corridor as well as a trail offering broad natural diversity.
 To the north, Galena was the home of General and President Ulysses S. Grant.
-Nauvoo, settled by the Mormons in 1839, features many buildings from that era including a reconstruction of the impressive Momon temple, completed in 2002.
+Nauvoo, settled by the Mormons in 1839, features many buildings from that era including a reconstruction of the impressive Mormon temple, completed in 2002.
 Quincy was the site of one of the famed “Lincoln-Douglas” debates that captured the nation’s attention just before the Civil War.

-Farther south, communities such as Cahokia and Kaskaskia speak to the importantance of French presence in the landscape.
+Farther south, communities such as Cahokia and Kaskaskia speak to the importance of French presence in the landscape.
 Perhaps most important, the site of the pre-Columbian settlement of Cahokia, east of St. Louis, is a World Heritage Site now managed by the Illinois Historic Preservation Agency.

 Download our Mississippi River Trail Guide